Score-Milk/sm-unity-sdk/README.md

 ![ScoreMilk Manager Prefab](TutorialImages/tutorial4.png)

  ### 5) Subscribe GameObjects to ScoreMilk Events
-- You Subscribe events in a GameObject as shown below:
+- You subscribe to events in a GameObject as shown below:
 ```
 private void OnEnable() {
     ScoreMilk.GameInterface.OnGetReady += OnMatchmaking;